Sony WH-CH520 Wireless: An Honest Review

 Sony WH-CH520 Wireless

 The Sony WH-CH520 does a poor job of blocking off background noise.
-The on-ear design and lack of active noise cancellation (ANC) mean that they don’t effectively seal off your ears from outside sounds.
-Therefore, they do not at all isolate you from low- and high-frequency noise, such as the rumble of a bus engine, and barely isolate you from mid- and high-frequency noise, such as background conversation.
+The on-ear design and lack of active noise cancellation (ANC) mean they don’t effectively seal off your ears from outside sounds.
+Therefore, they do not isolate you from low- and high-frequency noise, such as the rumble of a bus engine, and barely isolate you from mid- and high-frequency noise, such as background conversation.
 They aren’t as good at blocking low-frequency noise, like the buzz of fluorescent light, but they’re great at blocking high-frequency noise.

 Related articles